 The final transcript is saved as a PDF

-The PDF is loaded onto the platform using AKAMI
+The PDF is loaded onto the platform using AKAMAI

 9. Your Personal Training Schedule and Check Off

 The first day at School Improvement Network will be orientation with the HR department.
 Once that process is over, you are expected to complete the following training section in the first week on the job.
 Simply studying this guide and answering the questions at the end of this training section can accomplish most of that.
 Persons involved in various areas of our department will present some training, and some will involve using and viewing our products.
 You will also be introduced to your mentor who you are urged to bother as much as needed to answer your questions.